portittech/pay-with-toonie-doc/README.md

 Although your system has received a callback to the success callback you configured, you should always validate the status of the payment session.

 To validate the payment status you can call the endpoint to retrieve the payment session.
-It return a single payment based on its ID:
+It returns a single payment based on its ID:

 ```javascript
 const getPaymentSession = async (sessionId) => {